Lallassu/rpicam/README.md

 Configure all settings in *configure_me.yml*.
 This is the main configuration file for settings such as email, dropbox upload etc.

+Hosts are configured one per line in *hosts* file.
+Only thing to specify here is IP and preferred hostname.

 ## Usage
     ansible-playbook playbook.yml